This La Viña style Basque burnt cheesecake is a no crust cheesecake. It’s a gluten-free adaptable recipe. Make this cake a day ahead

 - Bake the cake in a hot oven for 60-65 minutes until the top gets dark and look almost burnt.
 The center should jiggle when you shake it gently.

-- Cool the cake completely and refrigerate for at least 2 hours to overnight.
+- Cool the cake completely.
+Then refrigerate the cake for at least 2 hours to overnight.
+Serve chilled.